-The Company tests for indefinite lived intangibles and goodwill impairment in the fourth quarter of each year and whenever events or circumstances indicate that the carrying amount of the asset exceeds its fair value and may not be recoverable.
-In accordance with its policies, the Company performed a quantitative assessment of indefinite lived intangibles and goodwill at December 31, 2019 and 2018.
-At December 31, 2019, the Company determined that the carrying amount of goodwill did not exceed its fair value and, as a result, no impairment was recorded.
-At December 31, 2018, the Company determined that the carrying amount of goodwill exceeded its fair value and, as a result, recorded an impairment of \$1,900.
+The Company retains a valuation consulting firm to test for goodwill impairment in the fourth quarter of each year and whenever events or circumstances indicate that the carrying amount of an asset exceeds its fair value and may not be recoverable.
+In accordance with the Company's policies, the Company performed a quantitative assessment of goodwill at December 31, 2019 and no impairment was found.
+As a result of the events and circumstances resulting from the COVID-19 pandemic, the Company's outlook for revenue, profitability and cash flow had deteriorated.
+Therefore, the Company performed another quantitative assessment of goodwill at March 31, 2020, where it was determined that the carrying value of goodwill exceeded its fair value at March 31, 2020.
+As a result, the Company recorded an impairment of \$4,000.
+The Company performed another quantitative assessment of goodwill at December 31, 2020 and no additional impairment was found.